 Professor and associate professors of Removable Partial Prosthodontics provides lectures on their specialty research areas in Prosthodontics.
-Following lecture titles outline the content of this special course; "Two points of research view for tooth loss", "Clinical evaluation of masticatory performance", "Clinical research design", "Biomaterials research in Prosthodontics", "Introduction to stress analysis" and "Measurement and analysis of jaw movement".
+Following lecture titles outline the content of this special course; "Evaluation of function and physiology in removable partial prosthodontics", "Introduction to stress analysis in prosthodontics", "Biomaterials research in prosthodontics" and "Digital technology in removable partial prosthodontics".